 You're definitely not winning.

-Um, yeah, I'm probably definitely not winning.
+Yeah, I'm probably definitely not winning.

 I've never won it yet.

-See, no, I've won it four times.
+See, now I've won it four times.

-So did you hear?
+So, did you hear?

-So we always have controversy.
+So, we always have controversy.

-I don't know if we're gonna get back to the wardrobe malfunction aspects of the Super Bowl, and then of course, the whole issue with Colin Kaepernick, but you had Rihanna Pink, Cardi B turning down the offer to headline.
+And then, of course, the whole issue with Colin Kaepernick, but you had Rihanna Pink Cardi B turning down the offer to headline.

-Um, anyway, after Maroon Five accepted, apparently a couple of prominent rappers signed on, and the move appeared to be an attempt by the NFL to soothe the anger, not only over Kaepernick, but also I don't know, to having I what I this why do we have to have politics in the Super Bowl?
+Anyway, after Maroon 5 accepted, apparently a couple of prominent rappers signed on, and the move appeared to be an attempt by the NFL to soothe the anger, not only over Kaepernick, but also, I don't know, to having this.

 Can we just have one day without politics?